rancher/rancher-docs/docs/pages-for-subheaders/aws-marketplace-payg-integration.md

 #### What are the pricing tiers?

 Rancher Prime has different pricing tiers when purchasing via the AWS Marketplace.
-This is based on the number of nodes which Rancher is managing.Details of the tiers are below, please check the listing for further pricing information.
+This is based on the number of nodes which Rancher is managing.
+Details of the tiers are below, please check the listing for further pricing information.

 | Tier     | Nodes (from) |  Nodes (to) |
 | :------: | :----------: | :---------: |